Gmulti/XGen/README.md

 ## About

-`xgen` is guided and supported by the Thomas Deneulin.
+`xgen` is guided and supported by Thomas Deneulin.